A Custom Counter with LED Lights Created for 3A Composites.

 The overall presentation was 96″ x 48″ and mounted to a common Sintra base layer and built in square tiles of the different foam board materials.

-Phase Three: Decorate the main showroom wall with a dimensional presentation of their popular graphics products.
+Phase Three: Decorate the main showroom wall with a three dimensional presentation of their popular graphics products.

 This wall was 23 feet wide and 9 feet tall.
 Materials use for this project were DiBond, Sintra, Fome-Cor, and Gator.